Underage drinking is common and alcohol abuse is a problem among some young people. So we need to use effective solutions.

 This three-part approach has enables many groups to avoid the alcohol abuse problems that have plagued our society.

-Yet we fail to learn from the experience of successful groups.
+However, we fail to learn from the experience of successful groups.
 Instead, we portray alcohol as a “dirty drug.”
 As something people should fear and avoid.
-We discourage moderate drinking.
+We also discourage moderate drinking.
 And we promote abstinence as the best choice for everyone.

 Government agencies equate legal alcohol consumption with illegal drug use.
 For example, federal guidelines direct agencies to substitute “alcohol and drug use” with “alcohol and other drug use.”
 They are told to avoid use of the term “responsible drinking” altogether.